Saafir

-Reggie Gibson (born August 23, 1970), better known as Saafir, is an emcee, producer, and actor.
-He is also a member of the rap group "Golden State Project" (formerly known as Golden State Warriors) with Ras Kass and Xzibit.
+Reggie Gibson (August 23, 1970 – November 19, 2024), better known as Saafir, was an American rapper, producer, and actor.
+He was also a member of the rap group Golden State Project (formerly known as Golden State Warriors) with Ras Kass and Xzibit.

+Life and career

 Born in Oakland, California, he lived with Tupac Shakur and became a dancer for Digital Underground.

-Saafir took part in one of the most notorious Bay Area rap battles, when he and members of the Hobo Junction went against Casual and members of the Hieroglyphics Crew.
-The battle took place live on KMEL.
+In November 1994, Saafir took part in one of the most notorious Bay Area rap battles, when he and members of the Hobo Junction went against Casual and members of the Hieroglyphics Crew.
+The battle was broadcast live by organizers Sway & King Tech on KMEL's The Wake Up Show.
+Coverage of the battle in March 1995's issue of The Source brought national exposure to the Bay Area hip-hop scene.

 Saafir made his recording debut on several cuts on Digital Underground's The Body-Hat Syndrome in 1993, followed by an appearance on Casual's Fear Itself in early 1994.
 He appeared in the film Menace II Society as Harold Lawson and was featured on the film's soundtrack.
 With a deal from Qwest Records, Saafir recruited the Hobo Junction production team (J Groove, J.Z., Rational, Big Nose, and Poke Martian) for his freestyle debut, Boxcar Sessions (1994).
-He recorded an album called Trigonometry under the alias Mr. No No before returning as Saafir in The Hit List (1999).
+He recorded an album titled Trigonometry under the alias Mr. No No before returning as Saafir in The Hit List (1999).
 The Hit List was considered Saafir's attempt at commercial acceptance.
 The album featured production by Stevie J (made famous for his work with P. Diddy's Hitmen production team) and guest vocals from West Coast heavyweights Kam and Jayo Felony and controversial East Coast lyricist Chino XL.
 In 2006, he released his fourth album, Good Game: The Transition (ABB Records, 2006).
 The album covers the major transitions throughout his life, most notably his spinal tumor, and his conversion to Islam.